TurboGears/tg2docs/docs/main/QuickStart.rst

 ends up calling the function "setup_app" within this file.

-.. todo:: Difficulty: Medium. from laurin, decide whether the above section sufficiently covers the database creation process (at this time).
-I think there is some really good information below, but I'm not sure it belongs in a "helloworld" tutorial.
-Especially the part using {yourproject}.
-Ideally, I'd think we'd want a brief page on each default folder, and how an application starts...
-I may be dreaming though...

 Another key piece of TG2 application setup infrastructure is the ``paster setup-app`` command which takes a configuration file and runs your project's websetup code in that context.
 This allows you to use setup-app to create database tables, pre-populate require data into your database, and otherwise make things nice for people first setting up your app.
-If you take a look at your project's quickstart, you will see a websetup folder.
-In here are two files, bootstrap.py and schema.py.
-One is for creating database schema, the other for adding data to your database.
+If you take a look at your project's quickstart, you will see a websetup Python script.
+Inside of this script, you will see a single functon, setup_app, that is called when ``paster setup-app`` is run.
+Inside of this, you may do any setup you need to for your application.
+The most common operations will be to add in basic data to the database that is required to bootstrap your application.

-.. todo:: Difficulty: Easy. websetup is a Python module, not a script.
-Need to update the above paragraph.

 .. note:: If it's the first time you're going to use the application, and you told quickstart to include authentication+authorizaiton, you